 Joseph S. Buhler (1881-1961) was a lawyer for many leading theatrical personalities and was a senior partner in the firm of Buhler, King and Buhler.
 He was elected to The Lambs in 1910 and is an Immortal Lamb for his work with servicemen during World War II.

-Born in 1881, Buhler graduated from Columbia with the class of 1901, where he was Phi Delta Theta.
+Born March 3, 1881, in Columbus, Georgia, Buhler graduated from Columbia with the class of 1901, where he was Phi Delta Theta.
 He earned a law degree from Columbia in 1904.
 While there he took part in the famous school theatricals.
+Buhler served in the U.S. Army during World War I as a captain in the Military Intelligence division in the War Department in Washington.
+In 1921 he wed Emily Katherine Millring.

 Buhler founded the Men From the Front Section of the Committee on Public Information.
 Before World War II began he organized the Wake Up America Committee to alert the public to the dangers of Axis military plans.

 Buhler received citations from Presidents Woodrow Wilson and Franklin D. Roosevelt, as well as the armed forces, for these efforts.
 He was decorated by Britain in 1947 with the King’s Medal for distinguished service in the cause of freedom.

 In 1952, he helped organize the Citizens for Eisenhower Committee in New York that eventually grew into a nationwide movement that was instrumental in Dwight D. Eisenhower’s nomination for the presidency.

 As a lawyer, his best known and most challenging client was Garbo.
 Not only was she a minor at the beginning of their association but she was an extremely strong-willed personality.
 Buhler found himself her legal adviser, manager, and guardian all at the same time.
 In 1933 she unceremoniously fired him from Hollywood.
 Her letter to him read, in part,